 The more Dan worked for Jimmy, the more he saw James in the young man.
 He already knew the boy had inherited his father’s incredible skill, but he hadn’t realized he had also acquired his knack for business and his vision.
 One night, over beers and whiskey shooters at Captain Jack’s, Jimmy laid out his five-year plan for Dan.
 Since the boys had taken over their father’s business, Jimmy had managed to invest enough capital to expand the business in a big way, and he saw Dan and his architecture skills as the missing piece of his puzzle.
 Dan was impressed with Jimmy’s foresight, he was flattered by his praise, but he turned him down on the spot.
 He needed to move on.

 The only thing he hated about working for Jimmy was the noon hour.
-Just like James, Jimmy believed in taking an hour lunch—exactly one hour and not one minute more.
-Of the handful of places to eat lunch in Allman Falls, Jimmy favored the deli at the grocery store.
+Just like James, of the handful of places to eat in Allman Falls, Jimmy favored the lunch counter at the grocery store.
 Every day he ordered a plate piled high with rubbery Salisbury steak and lumpy mashed potatoes drowning in gravy.
 It was hot, it was fast, and it was cheap, but it was barely edible.

 The Thursday before Valentine’s Day, Aria delivered another picture from Melissa with Dan’s mail, arriving in a sunshine yellow envelope, addressed directly to him instead of forwarded through the store.
 Again, Dolly was missing from the picture, but this time so was Millie.
 Instead, Melissa had crafted a page full of hearts, drawn in every color Crayola had ever imagined.
 He tacked it up on the wall next to the others then stood back and studied it for a long time, debating what Millie was trying to tell him.
 The only answer he came up with was to send a Valentine to Melissa in return.